 For more information on the U-M program and answers to many of your questions please visit the following link:

 NCRC has private lactation rooms located at NCRC.
 All of the rooms will lock from the inside.
-The rooms include sinks, outlets, comfy chairs and Wi-Fi.
+The rooms include outlets, comfy chairs and Wi-Fi.
+Some of them have sinks as well.
 Please see exact locations below.

 - Building 10 - Ground Floor, Room G071

 - Building 16 - Ground Floor, Room G006E

 - Building 300 - First Floor, Room 367

 - Building 400 - First Floor, Room 428

 - Building 520 - First Floor, Room 1331

 For NCRC free notary services, please email Bonnie Pond at email@example.com.

 Interfaith Reflection Room